I HAD A BALL AT CINDERELLA AND YOU WILL TOO!

 All of this set to a soundtrack which includes songs by current chart-toppers One Direction, Olly Murs and Owl City, as well as classic hits by Elton John and The Beatles.

-This review is also published on the Milton Keynes Citizen website.
+This review is also published in print:

 Milton Keynes Theatre featured a quote from my review of Cinderella press night in the subsequent advert: